andilerikhotso/Part-2/README.md

 # Troubleshooting Issues
 Document Upload Errors: Ensure that the selected file is not corrupted and meets the size and format requirements.
-Approval/Rejection Not Working: Ensure you have administrative privileges.
-Contact the system administrator if you need permission adjustments.
 Claim Submission Errors: Make sure all required fields (lecturer name, hours worked, hourly rate) are completed before submission.